FACN7/master-reference/coursebook/week-4/research-afternoon.md

 It's very important to understand how the server and client relate to each other, and the roles that they'll play in your application – the **Architecting** section explores some of those ideas.
 Node also comes with its own features and approaches that will be unfamiliar if you've only written client-side code before – the **Engineering** section examines a few of the key ones.

-One of the best things about Node is the ease with which you can incorporate other developers' code into your own projects – the **Packaging** section looks into the tools you'll use to manage external dependencies.
-And finally, you can't just open your back-end code in a browser – you have to deploy it somewhere.
+Finally, to publish your full-stack application you'll need to move on from using GitHub pages to more advanced tools.
 The **Deploying** section looks at some of the places you might deploy your code, and some of the things you'll need to bear in mind if your code's going to run in different environments.

 ### Topic 1: Architecting